fishsticksnom/kp3s_3d_touch_guide/README.md

 The directory with the name stls containes **3** files one of them is the bed level test you can use this file at the end of the guide and check if your printer is working correctly, the other **2** files are the for mounting the 3d touchsensor , I printed them using PLA with 20 percent infill.

-<p>The Kingroon team made a <a href="https://www.youtube.com/watch?v=s2ZiibBKVKI">video</a> to help you with the instalation of the sensor, you can stop watching the video after min 6:41.</p>
+<p>The Kingroon team made a <a href="https://www.youtube.com/watch?v=s2ZiibBKVKI">video</a> to help you with the instalation of the sensor, <b>don't plug the cables at the bottom of the kp3s as the the video indicates we will do this later following another guide</b>, you can stop watching the video after min 6:41.</p>

+## How To Connect The Cables Into the Motherboard

+This guide explains how to connect the cables into the motherboard.

+<a href="https://bubba.org/kp3s/3dTouch/">Bubba guide for connecting the cables.</a>

 ## Marlin Firmware